Find Affordable College Courses

 While working on their Bachelor's Degree, urban planning majors at Cal Poly San Luis Obispo accumulate an average of around $15,232 in student debt.

-Texas A&M University - College Station came in at #8 in this year’s edition of the Most Popular Urban & Regional Planning Bachelor’s Degree Schools ranking.
-Texas A&M College Station is a fairly large public school located in the midsize city of College Station.
+Texas A&M University - College Station did quite well in this year’s ranking of the most popular places for urban and regional planning students to get a bachelor’s degree.
+It came in at #8 on the list.
+Texas A&M College Station is a very large public school located in the city of College Station.

 Of the 33 students majoring in urban planning at Texas A&M College Station, 55% are male and 45% are female.